DerrickMura/YoutubeClone/README.md

 Features 🔥

-User Authentication: Sign up and log in securely to access personalized features and maintain your video history.
 Video Streaming: Watch high-quality videos with an intuitive player that supports various formats.
 Video Upload: Upload and share your own videos with the YouTube community.
 Comments and Likes: Engage with videos by leaving comments and liking your favorite content.
 Search Functionality: Easily find videos using keywords and filters.
 Responsive Design: Enjoy a seamless user experience across different devices.

 Tech Stack 💻

 Front-end: HTML, CSS

 Getting Started 🚀

 Follow these steps to set up and run the YouTube Clone web app on your local machine: